aglorenz/Download-Repository-Utility/README.md

    ```sh
    git clone https://github.com/aglorenz/Download-Repository-Utility.git
    ```
-2. Ensure the prerequisites above are met.
+2. Ensure the prerequisites above have been met.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+### Quick Start DRU

+1. Navigate to the main folder of the repository, "Download-Repository-Utility".
+2. Open DRU.py with [IDLE](https://docs.python.org/3/library/idle.html).
+3. Click Run ➡️ Run Module to open DRU.
+4. Copy and paste a GitHub repository URL into the "Enter Repo URL" field and press enter on your keyboard to begin the repo download and extraction.

 <!-- USAGE EXAMPLES -->
 ## Usage